ndstephens/linux-and-the-cli/23_cron/README.md

 * * * * * <the command you want to run>
 ```

+> I believe you need to give the `command` as an absolute path...however maybe you can just type the command if it's in your `PATH`

 - The above five stars would run every minute.
 - Each of those stars represents a frequency: